 Alternatively, DS performs the distribution of tasks at runtime allowing it to deal with all possible variations.
-With a competitive overhead, DS will be able to deliver better performance than SS, even on highly regular applications running under the new conditions previously described.
+With a competitive overhead, DS will be able to deliver better performance than SS, even for highly regular applications running under the previously described conditions.